 On our most recent visit there were baby goats in the animal shed!
 Also expect to see donkeys, pigs (who always seem to be snoring away), ponies and cows.
 Down by the lake there are also ducks and geese to feed.
 And during the winter months you can have a chat with the cows in the cow shed.

-Lambing season takes over Blaze Farm every April, and visitors are invited into the lambing shed to watch lambs being born.
+Lambing season takes over Blaze Farm during April, and visitors are invited into the lambing shed to watch lambs being born.
 You also get the chance to hold one of the lambs!
-Entry is £1.50 per person and payable on the door.
-Arrive early to avoid the crowds.

 The Nature Walks

 There are two signposted nature walks across the land surrounding Blaze Farm.
-The shorter one is only 1 km and a perfect short walk in the Peak District for little legs.
+The shorter one is only 1 km and the perfect Peak District walk for toddlers.

 The Tea Room and ice-cream

 The main reason anyone really comes to Blaze Farm is for the homemade ice-cream!
+It really is one of the best tasting ice-cream in the Peak District!
 Enjoy in a cone or buy a tub to take home for later.
 There are so many flavours to try; from standard vanilla and chocolate, to Mandarin and Turkish Delight, and at Christmas you can try Christmas Pudding and Irish Cream!

 You can also order delicious home made lunches, including sandwiches, paninis, soups, jacket potatoes, traditional ploughmans, and mouth-wateringly good deserts.
 They also do one of the best hot chocolates in the Peak District.